menu

-When you are in Alpine, you'll notice that it is more blue-collar than most other communities in America.
-45.52% of Alpine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Alpine is a blue-collar town, with 45.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Alpine is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Alpine who work in sales jobs (20.00%), office and administrative support (11.41%), and healthcare (7.98%).

 As is often the case in a small town, Alpine doesn't have a public transportation system that people use for their commute.